 Latin America has experienced, and may continue to experience, adverse economic conditions that have impacted, and may continue to impact, our business, financial condition and results of operations.

 The success of our business is dependent on discretionary consumer spending, which is influenced by general economic conditions, consumer confidence and the availability of discretionary income in the countries in which we operate.
 Latin American countries have historically experienced uneven periods of economic growth, recessions, periods of high inflation and economic instability.
-In 2019, economic growth in many Latin American countries slowed, with some entering recessions.
-We expect economic conditions to remain challenging in 2021 as a result of COVID-19, although most economies are expected to rebound from the economic contractions of 2020.
-Any prolonged economic downturn could result in a decline in discretionary consumer spending.
+Any prolonged economic downturn in the future could result in a decline in discretionary consumer spending.
 This may reduce the number of consumers who are willing and able to dine in our restaurants, or consumers may make more value-driven and price-sensitive purchasing choices, eschewing our core menu items for our entry-level food options.
 We may also be unable to sufficiently increase prices of our menu items to offset cost pressures, which may negatively affect our financial condition.

 In addition, a prolonged economic downturn may lead to higher interest rates, significant changes in the rate of inflation or an inability to access capital on acceptable terms.
 Our suppliers and service providers could experience cash flow problems, credit defaults or other financial hardships.
 If our franchisees cannot adequately access the financial resources required to open new restaurants, this could have a material effect on our growth strategy.